Tejas204/kanban-board/README.md

 # Kanban Board

 This repository contains the code for a full stack Kanban board.
+The details of the project are mentioned below.

 ## Features
 1. Login and authentication